 Academic Pentathlon / Decathlon - MS, HS

-Who studies for fun you may ask?
+Who studies for fun, you may ask?
 The answer?
-A lot of Dodgeland students, the Dodgeland Academic Decathlon/Pentathlon teams to be specific.
-The Academic Decathlon is an academic competition that involves students in grades 9-12 and with various levels of achievement in academics.
-The teams consist of A, B, C, and even D students who all contribute to studying the theme of the year and compete in local, regional and hopefully state competitions.
+Many Dodgeland students!
+To be specific, the Dodgeland Academic Decathlon and Pentathlon teams!
+The Academic Decathlon is an academic competition that involves students in grades 9 through 12 with various levels of achievement in academics.
+The teams consist of A, B, C, and even D students who all contribute to studying the theme of the year and compete in local, regional, and (hopefully!) state competitions.

-Dodgeland Academic Decathlon teams have made it to state 5 out of the 10 years that it has been in existence, with a streak at 3 right now.
-Hopefully this year will make it four in a row.
+Dodgeland Academic Decathlon teams have made it to state 6 out of the 10 years that it has been in existence, with a streak of 4 in a row right now.
+Hopefully, this year will make it five!
+The 2021 team competed well at local competition, where several team members placed in various categories.
+The team heads to regional competition on January 6 and 7 with the hopes of performing well enough to represent the school at State in February.

 The Academic Pentathlon is a middle school competition that is a precursor to the high school Decathlon.
-The students studied the same theme as the high school students, with the exception of studying only five subjects as opposed to seven.
-Last year’s team was all set to represent the state of Wisconsin at the national competition in Arizona before COVID-19 struck.
-We have hopes that perhaps this spring will bring us better luck.
+The students study the same theme as the Decathlon team, but they study five subjects instead of seven.

 Contact Mrs. Henthorne: Email